African Parks

-African Parks is a non-governmental organization (NGO) focused on conservation, established in 2000 and headquartered in Johannesburg, South Africa.
+African Parks is a non-governmental organization (NGO) focused on biodiversity conservation through protected area management, established in 2000 and headquartered in Johannesburg, South Africa.
 It was founded as the African Parks Management and Finance Company, a private company, then underwent structural changes to become an NGO called African Parks Foundation, and later renamed African Parks Network.
 The organization manages national parks and protected areas throughout Africa, in collaboration with governments and surrounding communities.
-African Parks manages 18 protected areas in 11 countries as of August 2020, and employs more than 1,100 rangers.
-Michael Eustace, Peter Fearnhead, Paul Fentener van Vlissingen, Anthony Hall-Martin, and Mavuso Msimang are credited as co-founders; Fearnhead continues to serve as chief executive officer.
-Prince Harry was appointed African Parks' president in late 2017.
+African Parks manages 24 protected areas in 13 countries as of October 2025, and employs more than 5000 staff.